-As of the Report Release Date, the Azrieli Group has three active senior homes with aboveground built-up areas of approx. 76 thousand sqm (excluding areas which are attributed to the LTC unit and to retail areas), which include approx. 800 senior housing units as well as two projects under development and construction in Lehavim and in Rishon Lezion, in which approx. 600 residential units in a total area of approx. 60 thousand sqm (excluding areas which are attributed to retail areas) will be built.
+As of the Report Release Date, the Azrieli Group has three active senior homes with aboveground built-up areas of approx. 76 thousand sqm (excluding areas which are attributed to the LTC unit and to retail areas), which include approx. 800 senior housing units as well as two projects under development and construction in Lehavim and in Rishon Lezion, in which approx. 600 residential units in a total area of approx. 60 thousand sqm (excluding areas which are attributed to the LTC unit and to retail areas) will be built.
 The Company is also promoting a zoning plan for additional rights, including for senior housing, in the Azrieli Jerusalem mall.
+For further details, see Section 4.1.2 of the board of directors' report in the periodic report of 2018, which is incorporated herein by reference, and Section 4 of Chapter B hereof - Updates to the Description of the Corporation's Business Chapter as of June 30, 2019.

-Balance of the Group's segment properties in the senior housing segment - This balance totaled approx. NIS 2.1 billion as of March 31, 2019, similar to the balance of December 31, 2018.
+Balance of the Group's segment properties in the senior housing segment - This balance totaled approx. NIS 2.1 billion as of June 30, 2019, similar to the balance of December 31, 2018.

-Change due to adjustment of the fair value of the segment's investment properties and investment properties under construction - No change has occurred in the fair value of the segment's investment property and investment property under construction in the Report Period similar to the same period last year.
+Change due to adjustment of the fair value of the segment's investment properties and investment properties under construction - Profit from fair value adjustment of the segment's investment property and investment property under construction in the Report Period totaled approx. NIS 6 million.
+The Company did not derive profit from fair value adjustment of the segment's investment property and investment property under construction in the same period last year.
 The properties are presented according to an update to the valuations prepared by an independent appraiser as of December 31, 2018.

-Below is a summary of the business results of the senior housing segment:
+The table below presents a summary of the business results of the senior housing segment: